 - i.
 The full caption of the action; - ii.
 The names, law firms, addresses, and telephone and fax numbers of trial counsel; - iii.
 A brief statement by plaintiff as to the basis of subject matter jurisdiction, and a brief statement by each other party as to the presence or absence of subject matter jurisdiction.
-Such statements shall include citations to all statutes relied on and relevant facts as to citizenship and jurisdictional amount; - iv.
+Such statements must include citations to all statutes relied on and relevant facts as to citizenship and jurisdictional amount; - iv.
 A brief summary by each party of the claims and defenses that the party asserts remain to be tried, including citations to any statutes on which the party relies.
-Such summaries shall also identify all claims and defenses previously asserted which are not to be tried.
-The summaries should not recite any evidentiary matter: - v.
+Such summaries must also identify all claims and defenses previously asserted which are not to be tried.
+The summaries should not recite any evidentiary matter; - v.
 A statement as to the number of trial days needed and regarding whether the case is to be tried with or without a jury; - vi.
 A statement as to whether or not all parties have consented to trial by a magistrate judge, without identifying which parties do or do not consent; - vii.
 Any stipulations or agreed statements of fact or law to which all parties consent; - viii.
 A list of all trial witnesses, indicating whether such witnesses will testify in person or by deposition, and a brief summary of the substance of each witness's testimony; - ix.
 A designation by each party of deposition testimony to be offered in its case in chief and any counter-designations and objections by any other party; - x.
 A list by each party of exhibits to be offered in its case in chief, with a description of the type of objection, if any, for each exhibit; - xi.
 A statement of the damages claimed and any other relief sought, including the manner and method used to calculate any claimed damages and a breakdown of the elements of such claimed damages; and - xii.
 A statement of whether the parties consent to less than a unanimous verdict.

 - B. Required Pretrial Filings in All Cases.
-At the time the joint pretrial order is filed, each party shall file and serve the following: - i.
+At the time the joint pretrial order is filed, each party must file and serve the following: - i.
 Motions in limine.
-Any party wishing to file a motion addressing evidentiary issues or other matters which should be resolved in limine shall file such a motion via ECF.
-Opposition papers shall be filed within seven days thereafter, and reply papers shall be filed within four days of any opposition. - ii.
+Any party wishing to file a motion addressing evidentiary issues or other matters which should be resolved in limine must file such a motion via ECF.
+Opposition papers must be filed within seven days thereafter, and reply papers must be filed within four days of any opposition. - ii.
 Documentary Exhibits.
-Each party shall submit to the Court by mail or hand delivery one copy of each documentary exhibit sought to be admitted, pre-marked and assembled sequentially in loose leaf binders or in separate manila folders labeled with the exhibit numbers. - iii.
-Pretrial Memorandum of Law.
-If a party believes that a pretrial memorandum of law would be useful to the Court, it shall file the memorandum via ECF.
-Opposition papers to any legal argument in a pretrial memorandum shall be filed within seven days thereafter, and reply papers shall be filed within four days of any opposition.
+Each party must submit to the Court by mail or hand delivery a copy of each documentary exhibit sought to be admitted, pre-marked with exhibit labels that correspond to the exhibit list presented in the joint pretrial order, and assembled sequentially in loose leaf binders. - Pretrial Memorandum of Law.
+If a party believes that a pretrial memorandum of law would be useful to the Court, it must file the memorandum via ECF.
+Opposition papers to any legal argument in a pretrial memorandum must be filed within seven days thereafter, and reply papers must be filed within four days of any opposition.